-In 2021, KazTransGas Aimak JSC, Intergas Central Asia JSC, Beineu-Shymkent Gas Pipeline LLP, Asian Gas Pipeline LLP, Amangeldy Gas LLP were withdrawn from the operational boundaries of KMG in connection with the transfer of a full package of shares of JSC to Sovereign Wealth Fund Samruk-Kazyna.
-In this regard, the volume of greenhouse gas emissions for 2021 is recalculated without consideration of the above-mentioned companies.

-There is a decrease in emissions compared to last year from the use of products sold, dependent on a decrease in oil production in 2021.

-The Scope 3 emissions estimate does not include production data from refineries in Kazakhstan due to our specific business model in Kazakhstan.
+In 2022, KazMunayTeniz LLP was withdrawn from the operational boundaries of KMG.
+In this regard, the volume of greenhouse gas emissions for 2022 has been recalculated without taking into account KazMunayTeniz LLP.
+There is a decrease in CO2 emissions compared to last year due to a decrease in the volume of use of products sold.
+The Scope 3 emissions estimate does not include production data from refineries in Kazakhstan due to the specifics of our business model in Kazakhstan.